Skip to main content

 Can I apply for the Creative Writing Major if I am studying abroad during the application period?

 Yes.
 If you are abroad, you may still fill out and submit an online application to the sequences by the deadline stated (in Central Standard Time).
-Please contact Juan Martinez, our Director of Creative Writing, with any questions.
+Please contact our Director of Creative Writing with any questions.

-I want to apply to the Creative Writing program, but I also want to study abroad.
+I want to apply to the poetry, fiction, or creative nonfiction track, but I also want to study abroad.
 Can I defer the sequence classes?

 When can I declare a major or minor in Creative Writing?

-I was accepted to the Creative Writing Major as a minor or sequence-only student.
+I was accepted to the poetry, fiction, or creative nonfiction track as a minor or sequence-only student.
 Now I want to change my status to major.
 How do I do this?

-If you want to change from a writing minor or sequence only to major or vice versa, make an appointment with your writing faculty advisor.
-If you do not have one, contact Juan Martinez, our Director of Creative Writing.
+If you want to change from a writing minor or sequence only to a major or vice versa, make an appointment with your writing faculty advisor.
+If you do not have one, contact our Director of Undergraduate Studies in Creative Writing.

 Required Courses